 Japan’s 3 Best “Chinmi” Food Delicacies

-Japan’s 3 Best Chinmi Food Delicacies
+Japan’s 3 Best Chinmi

-In addition to this old version, actually there also exists the new version of “the Japan’s 3 best chinmi” that were selected in modern times, and the 3 Japanese foods are “Kusaya (くさや)”, “Funazushi (鮒寿司)”, and “Kurozukuri (黒作り)”.
+In addition to this old edition, today, the new edition of “Japan’s 3 Best Chinmi” exists, and the 3 Japanese delicacies are “Kusaya (くさや)”, “Funazushi (鮒寿司)”, and “Kurozukuri (黒作り)”.

-Kusaya is made by fermenting fish, such as horse mackerel and flying fish, in the fermented brine with a peculiar smell and flavor called “Kusaya Eki (くさや液)”, and then drying the fish.
+Kusaya is made by fermenting fish, such as horse mackerel and flying fish, in the fermented brine with a characteristic smell and flavor called “Kusaya Eki (くさや液)” and dried.

 (Reference Page: Wikipedia 日本三大一覧 )